stuartellis/sve-personal-website/content/articles/task-runner.md

 This means that you can use Task in any environment.
 It only requires a copy of the Task executable.
 Task has a UNIX shell interpreter and [some UNIX commands](https://taskfile.dev/docs/faq#are-shell-core-utilities-available-on-windows) built in, which enables you to use the same syntax for your tasks on any platform.
 The [template functions](https://taskfile.dev/reference/templating/#functions) enable you to get consistent inputs for your tasks across different platforms.
 When needed, you can define [operating system specific files](https://taskfile.dev/usage/#os-specific-taskfiles), so that Task uses the specific implementation for the current platform.

-Task also includes two other key features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
+Task also includes three other key features: [parallel execution of dependencies](https://taskfile.dev/docs/guide#task-dependencies), [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
 These features are designed to be usable with any type of software development.

 Task uses no configuration files apart from the YAML files that contain the tasks.
 Here is an example of a _Taskfile.yaml_, with a _build_ task that only runs when the _sources_ change: